georgeartem/transcendence/README.md

 **Predictions**:
 - **π√2 latency** in group recall (e.g., shared childhood myths)

-***(Aggregate Observation State / Computational Limit) $\Omega_m$ :***
+***Aggregate Observation State:***

-Represents the total collective anthropic compute capacity across all $m$ participating observers.
+$\Omega_m$ Represents the total collective anthropic compute capacity across all $m$ participating observers.
 This value bounds the global frame-by-frame selection rate and sets the upper limit for local space-time resolution.
 Each $\omicron_n$ imparts a localized rotational property to the surrounding 5D scaffolding, altering the local spatial density and modulating the probability distribution of grid state collapse.
 We generalize a total observer field $\Omega_m$ across $m$ conscious agents within the system as:

 $$\Omega_m = \sum_{n=1}^{m} \omicron_n$$